DP-3T/dp3t-sdk-ios/EXPOSURE_NOTIFICATION_API_USAGE.md

 #### Completion Handler

 The completion handler is called with [[ENExposureWindow]](https://developer.apple.com/documentation/exposurenotification/enexposurewindow).

 A [ENExposureWindow](https://developer.apple.com/documentation/exposurenotification/enexposurewindow) is a set of Bluetooth scan events from observed beacons within a timespan.
 A window contains multiple [ENScanInstance](https://developer.apple.com/documentation/exposurenotification/enscaninstance) which are aggregations of attenuation of beacons during a scan.

-By grouping the ENExposureWindows by day and then adding up all seconds which lie between our defines attenuation thresholds we can compose the buckets.
+By grouping the ENExposureWindows by day and then adding up all seconds which lie between our defined attenuation thresholds we can compose the buckets.

 The thresholds for the attenuation buckets are loaded from our [config server](https://github.com/DP-3T/dp3t-config-backend-ch/blob/master/dpppt-config-backend/src/main/java/org/dpppt/switzerland/backend/sdk/config/ws/model/GAENSDKConfig.java).